ENCCS/veloxchem-workshop/content/exciton.md

 ## Input file

-Below is the input file for $ab$ $initio$ exciton model calculation of stacked base-pairs.
+Below is the input file for *ab initio* exciton model calculation of stacked base-pairs.

 ```{literalinclude} inputs/stacked-base-pairs.inp